IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 1. Since you already have a project, make sure **Add to existing** in the left-hand menu is selected, then choose the `<your-initials>-txc-project` project from the dropdown list.
 1. Change the configuration name to `watsonx-ai-saas-demo`, then click **Add**.

-After adding a deployable architecture to your project, you can edit its input values to customize the deployment.
-While configurations can be generic, most projects use specific configurations—or groups of them—to deploy resources across different environments, such as development, test, and production.
+After adding the deployable architecture, customize its input values:

 1. On the Edit watsonx-ai-saas-demo page, scroll down and click **Next** to continue.
 1. To enter the **API key**, simply copy and paste the value of the key you created earlier.